 Imagine a woman poised in the light.
-She is leaning taut and ready to move.
-She could be a bather in a Renoir painting, or an actor playing the first Chinese lady to come to New York, or a bhangra dancer waiting for her cue.
+She is taut and ready to move.
+She could be a bather in a Renoir painting, or an actor playing the first Chinese woman to come to New York, or a bhangra dancer waiting for her cue.
 You can find all of them here.

 And if you’re looking for a hike in the hills, or a good place for a country breakfast with eggs from the farm across the way — or a historic museum celebrating freedom — they’re here too.